James Monroe: The Quintessential American President

 Monroe's pragmatic and diplomatic skills were put to the test during the "XYZ Affair," a diplomatic incident that strained relations between the United States and France.
 Monroe's efforts to deescalate the situation and secure a peaceful resolution demonstrated his commitment to preserving the nation's interests while avoiding unnecessary conflict.

-Secretary of State and the Monroe Doctrine
+Importance of the Monroe Doctrine

 -